-Surgeons narrowly avoided devastating cuts to Medicare reimbursement, originally set to begin January 1, 2021.
-This fix expires on January 1, 2022.
+Surgeons narrowly avoided devastating cuts to Medicare reimbursement last year.
+This year, the Center for Medicare and Medicaid Services (CMS) has proposed cuts of nearly 5% for cardiothoracic surgery.
 Cuts of this magnitude represent a very real threat to the financial viability of cardiothoracic surgeons' clinical practices and, more importantly, could limit patient access to care.
-The Medicare reimbursement cuts, administrative burden, and physician burnout all deter medical students entering from choosing the cardiothoracic surgery specialty and accelerate the rate of physician retirement.
+The Medicare reimbursement cuts, administrative burden, and physician burnout all deter medical students from choosing the cardiothoracic surgery specialty and accelerate the rate of physician retirement.